THINKLab2020/carekit-hyperprotect-lab/README.md

 Now that both required Cloud services have been deployed, it is time to access the newly provisioned virtual server using ssh protocol

-- To obtain the public IP address of the virtual server, navigate to the Cloud dashboard homepage, and click on 'Services' in the Resource Summary box.
+1. To obtain the public IP address of the virtual server, navigate to the Cloud dashboard homepage, and click on 'Services' in the Resource Summary box.
 Once the deployed services are listed, locate the Hyper Protect virtual server instance and click on the name.
 The public IP address will be displayed on the following screen.

-  - After finding the public IP address, access a terminal and leverage the ssh protocol to navigate to the virtual server.
+2. After finding the public IP address, access a terminal and leverage the ssh protocol to navigate to the virtual server.
-    _ Example ssh command: ssh root@{public_IP}
-    _ The ID required for a successful ssh connection must be 'root'
+   Example ssh command: `ssh root@{public_IP}`.
+The ID required for a successful ssh connection must be 'root'

 ---